Butcher knife: Boning knife

-Depending on the meat and personal preferences, the boning knife is used with a blade length of 13-15cm and with varying degrees of flexibility of the usually narrow blade.
+Depending on the meat and personal preferences, the boning knife is used with a blade length of 13–15 cm and with varying degrees of flexibility of the usually narrow blade.
 It is used to remove the bones and separate them from the meat, known as boning.
 The flexible blade can be guided close to the bone, so that as little meat as possible remains on the bone—except when cutting "meat bones."
 Boning knives are not as thick-bladed as some of other popular kitchen or butcher knives, as this makes precision boning, especially deep cuts and holes easier.
 A stiff boning knife is good for boning beef and pork, but a very flexible boning knife is preferred for poultry and fish.

 Skinning knife

 Used for easily separating animal skin from the meat (skinning) without damaging the meat.
 The special shape of the blade with its long edge allows for precise, even difficult cuts.
 It is available in various blade lengths.